 Talents (1962) Henk de Vos

-Henk de Vos was a very talented sculptor, who had the gift of combining a very fine line with large compositions.
-The monumental formats enhanced the subtle power of his work, giving it a certain emotionality: modest and serene.
+Henk de Vos was a very talented sculptor, who had the gift of combining very fine lines with large compositions.
+The monumental formats enhanced the subtle power of his work, which gives it a certain emotionality: subdued and serene.
 De Vos has used a special combination of materials in this facade relief.
-The bricks are used as substrate and placed horizontally, vertically and diagonally.
+The bricks are used as a substrate and placed horizontally, vertically and diagonally.
 They are covered with natural stone (marble) or concrete.
-We see four figures, three standing and one lying, and three hands, the judge of which seems to warn us.
-The work is placed across the architecture of the building, making it clearly visible.
+We see four figures, three of which are standing and one lying.
+We also see three hands, of which the judge seems to want to warn us.
+The work is placed transversely to the architecture of the building, making it clearly visible.

-At the end of the 1930s Henk de Vos (Rotterdam, 1911 - Ribiers, France, 1982) left the Netherlands, shortly after his education at the art academy in Rotterdam.
-He came to the Dutch East Indies and was repatriated in 1949 after his wanderings and captivity, after which he started working as an artist in Rotterdam.
+In the late 1930s, Henk de Vos (Rotterdam, 1911 – Ribiers, France, 1982), left the Netherlands shortly after his education at the art academy in Rotterdam.
+He arrived in the Dutch East Indies and was repatriated in 1949 after his wanderings and captivity, after which he started working as an artist in Rotterdam.
 He was a book illustrator, graphic artist and set designer.
-But also active in monumental art with concrete reliefs, gobelins, mosaics and wall plastics in perspex.
-In 1961 he became a teacher at the academy and continued to work until his retirement in 1976.
-He was a talented artist who, among other things, made the relief for Beurs metro station with a representation of a welder.
+But also active in monumental art with concrete reliefs, gobelins, mosaics and wall sculptures in perspex.
+In 1961 he became a lecturer at the academy in Rotterdam and worked there until his retirement in 1976.
+He was a talented artist who, among other things, made the relief for the Beurs metro station, depicting a welder.